John Adams Sr.

 John Adams Sr. (February 8, 1691 – May 25, 1761), also known as Deacon John, was an American colonial farmer and minister.
-Adams was the father of the second U.S. president, John Adams Jr., and paternal grandfather of the sixth president, John Quincy Adams.
+Adams was the father of the second U.S. president, John Adams, and paternal grandfather of the sixth president, John Quincy Adams.
 Adams worked as a farmer and cobbler (also called a cord-wainer or shoemaker) for most of his life.
 Adams' descendants include many prominent persons in American history, and his home is a National Park, the Adams National Historical Park.

 Family

 He was the son of Joseph Adams Jr., the grandson of Joseph Adams, and the great-grandson of Henry Adams, who emigrated from Braintree, Essex, in England to Massachusetts Bay Colony in about 1638.
 His other ancestors include John and Priscilla Alden.

 He also was a first cousin, once removed, of Samuel Adams.